phoenixframework/phoenix/guides/live_view.md

 LiveView state is nothing more than functional and immutable Elixir data structures.
 The events are either internal application messages (usually emitted by `Phoenix.PubSub`) or sent by the client/browser.

 Every LiveView is first rendered statically as part of a regular HTTP request, which provides quick times for "First Meaningful Paint", in addition to helping search and indexing engines.
-A persistent connection is then established between the client and server.
+A persistent connection is then established between the client and server to exchange events and changes to the page.
 This allows LiveView applications to react faster to user events as there is less work to be done and less data to be sent compared to stateless requests that have to authenticate, decode, load, and encode data on every request.
+You can think of LiveView as "diffs over the wire".

 ## LiveView vs Controller + View